Professor Dan Goodley

 - Normalcy, A Companion to Criminal Justice, Mental Health & Risk

-- Against a politics of victimisation: Disability culture and self-advocates with learning difficulties, Disability, Culture and Identity (pp. 105-130).
+- Against a politics of victimisation: disability culture and self-advocates with learning difficulties, Disability, Culture and Identity (pp. 119-144).
+Routledge

 - Disability: Cripping Men, Masculinities and Methodologies, Men, Masculinities and Methodologies (pp. 142-156).
 Palgrave Macmillan UK

-- Disabled Children's Childhood Studies Palgrave Macmillan UK
+- Disabled Children's Childhood Studies In Curran T & Runswick-Cole K (Ed.)
+Palgrave Macmillan UK

 - Disabled children, their parents and their experiences with practitioners, Working with Children and Young People (pp. 69-79).
 Macmillan Education UK